opensearch-project/project-website/_posts/2025-11-25-Introducing-Resource-Sharing.md

 title: "Introducing resource sharing: A new access control model for OpenSearch"
 authors:
   - cwperks
-  - DarshitChanpura
+  - dchanp
 date: 2025-11-25
 categories:
   - technical-post
 meta_keywords: security, resource sharing, access control, distributed systems, extensibility, plugins, authorization
-meta_description: "Learn how OpenSearch 3.4 introduces resource sharing and access control, a new framework for fine-grained collaboration on plugin-defined resources such as ML models and anomaly detectors."
+meta_description: "Learn how OpenSearch 3.3 introduces resource sharing and access control, a new framework for fine-grained collaboration on plugin-defined resources such as ML models and anomaly detectors."
 tags:
   - security
   - access control